TsotsosLab/STAR-FC/README.md

 # STAR-FC Saccade Generator
 #### (Selective Tuning Attentive Reference model - Fixation Control)

 This repository contains C++ code for our CVPR 2018 paper ["Active Fixation Control to Predict Saccade Sequences"](http://openaccess.thecvf.com/content_cvpr_2018/html/Wloka_Active_Fixation_Control_CVPR_2018_paper.html).
-Python version of the code is under development and will be released soon.
+Python version of the code is available [here](https://github.com/ykotseruba/pySTAR-FC).
+Note that the python version uses a slightly different foveation algoritm.
+If you want to reproduce the results in the paper, please use the C++ version.

 ### Usage